pelmers/streetwarp-lambda/README.md

 ### Usage

 To upload output to Azure, the program needs storage write credentials.
-It expects to find this in the environment variable AZURE_STORAGE_CONNECTION_STRING.
+The latest version supports different regions based on the event['uploadRegion'] parameter.
+Therefore connection strings are expected in the following variables:
+  - AZURE_STORAGE_CONNECTION_STRING_NA
+  - AZURE_STORAGE_CONNECTION_STRING_EU
+  - AZURE_STORAGE_CONNECTION_STRING_AS

 ### Details